Last updated on February 16, 2020

 She would also work on self-initiated design projects, that was about understanding the essence of a problem and come up with visual aids to solve it.
 This meant developing her own way of making something where she decided the scope, complexity, challenges and rigour in a project.

-One of her illustrations, that is based on Kendra Pierre Louis’s article on death and aging, complements the scientific discovery of defeating aging in humans.
-Here she wanted the illustration to match the content of a cell and a human body, and yet discuss serious issues of death and aging with ease.
+One of her illustrations, that is based on Kendra Pierre Louis’s article on death and ageing, complements the scientific discovery of defeating ageing in humans.
+Here she wanted the illustration to match the content of a cell and a human body, and yet discuss serious issues of death and ageing with ease.
 She explains the process behind this project, “After reading the article, I came up with typographic layout explorations that helped bring out the tone of the article.
 We had an option of either looking for illustrations or using existing images as part of the layout.
 I chose to create an illustration style and draw visuals for important elements in the article.
-I wanted the style to set off the content about death and aging.
+I wanted the style to set off the content about death and ageing.
 Hence the style that emerged was playful, whimsical and made light of the human experience.”

 Born and brought up in Mumbai, she is aware of the growing consciousness amongst Indian consumers towards product design.
 “India is a very diverse and aspirational market.
-The things we use everyday are a reflection of our lifestyle.
+The things we use every day are a reflection of our lifestyle.
 With a rapidly growing social media in the last few years, it is the perception that has become more valued than ever.”

 Choosing visual design meant expressing her ideas that take on different forms and varies in complexity based on its context.
 “I think anyone and everyone who wants to say something about themselves can benefit from it.
 Businesses use visual design more because they live in a competitive market where being able to differentiate, communicate and resonate is extremely important.”

 For her, a piece of work must inform, provoke, help, advice and identify wherever required.
 As for aesthetic, she manages the degree of it based on who the visual solution is for.
 “Personally, I try to communicate as openly as the person I am designing for”, she adds.